wwdok/SadTalker_ModelScope/README-EN.md

 sudo apt install ffmpeg
 ```
 Installing FFmpeg on Windows will be different, so please search online for the instructions.
 7. Download the pretrained model weights: `bash download_models.sh`.
 This step may take some time.
 Alternatively, you can copy the links inside the script and use a download manager to download them.
 Once downloaded, move the weights to the specified folders.
-After completion, the `checkpoints` and `gfpgan` folders will be generated, each containing four model weight files.
+After completion, the `checkpoints` and `gfpgan/weights` folders will be generated, each containing four model weight files.

 ## Running